Sailing the Island of Enchantment, and Much More Besides

 Puerto Rico is an understated destination, not just for what it has but for what it puts you in reach of: magical places inviting you to explore by sailboat, A yacht charter in Puerto Rico usually includes the archipelago known as the Spanish Virgin islands, the region's main sailing destination.

 As an unincorporated territory of the United States, Puerto Rico is easy to access and get around.
 The currency is the US dollar and English is widely used along with Spanish.
 Puerto Rico and the islands to its east enjoy a Caribbean climate and are very welcoming of visitors.
 A number of operators supply bareboat and crewed charters from marinas at the eastern end of Puerto Rico island, about a one-hour drive from San Juan International Airport.

-Easily accessible from the USA and with the full range of attractions the Caribbean has to offer, Puerto Rico is another fine charter destination.
+Easily accessible from the USA and with the full range of expected Caribbean attractions, Puerto Rico is another fine charter destination.